A new step to curb the power of tech giants taken by the Senate panel - ExBulletin

 A new step to curb the power of tech giants taken by the Senate panel

-The Washington (AP) Congress has taken a new step towards curbing Big Tech’s market power.
-Bipartisan law …

-The Washington (AP) Congress has taken a new step towards curbing Big Tech’s market power.
+Washington (AP) — Congress has taken a new step towards curbing Big Tech’s market power.

 Bipartisan legislation promoted by Senate committees will prohibit dominant online platforms from favoring their own products and services over their rivals.
 For example, you can prevent Amazon from directing consumers to your brand or keeping you away from competitors’ products on a huge e-commerce platform.

-The bill also could limit Google search engines, which make up about 90% of web searches around the world and regularly place their services at the top of search results.
+The bill also could limit Google’s search engine, which accounts for about 90% of web searches worldwide and places its services at the top of search results on a regular basis.

 The bill was sent to the Senate on Thursday with 16-6 votes on the Senate Judiciary Committee.
 This action has revolutionized Congress’s efforts to curb the dominance and anti-competitive practices of tech giants, who critics say have hurt consumers, small businesses and innovation.

-Lobbying by Meta (formerly Facebook), Google, Amazon, Apple and other tech giants was fierce prior to the actions of the Senate panel.
+Lobbying by Meta (formerly Facebook), Google, Amazon, Apple and other tech giants was fierce prior to the Senate’s actions.

 The industry has warned that due to legislative restrictions, it will damage Amazon Prime, a very popular streaming and shopping service with free delivery and an estimated 200 million members worldwide.